suffolklibraries/lgc/content/collections/events/friends-around-the-table-colour-from-your-cupboard.md

     content:
       -
         type: text
-        text: 'In this session of Friends Around the Table explore nature and crafts. ' -
+        text: 'In this session of Friends Around the Table explore food and crafts. ' -
     type: paragraph
     content: